 Did you know that Australia has the third highest number of international students in the world after the United States and the United Kingdom?

 The country is home to seven top 100 universities in the world.
-Many students worldwide come to Australia to complete a degree from these top universities.
+Many students worldwide come to Australia to graduate from these top universities.

-If you are one of them, and also looking to earn some money while studying, then there are several part-time job opportunities for you available in Australia.
+Suppose you are a student looking to earn money while studying.
+In that case, there are several part-time job opportunities available in Australia.

 Many students like to work as Uber Eats Delivery drivers in Australia to supplement their income.
 Find here how to become an Uber Eats Driver in Australia.

 Part-time work in Melbourne or any part of Australia offers a great experience to students.
-They get to learn a lot from diverse personalities they meet on their way.
+They learn a lot from diverse personalities they meet on their way.

 Many students in Australia often supplement their finances by taking up part-time jobs.
-Although, taking up a part-time job while pursuing a degree is difficult, yet the idea to utilize your free time to earn money is simply great!
+Although taking up a part-time job while pursuing a degree is challenging, utilizing your free time to earn money is excellent!

-If you are a student studying in Australia and want to earn money to pay back a student loan, for leisure spending or to enhance your skills, a part-time job in Australia is definitely a good idea.
+Suppose you are a student studying in Australia and want to earn money to repay a student loan.
+A part-time job in Australia is a good idea for leisure spending or to enhance your skills.

-To make the process easier, you should open a bank account at an Australian bank to get your earnings deposited and apply for a Tax File Number from the Australian Taxation Office to avoid being taxed at the highest rate.
+To make the process easier, you should open a bank account at an Australian bank to get your earnings deposited.
+Further, apply for a Tax File Number from the Australian Taxation Office to avoid being taxed at the highest rate.

-During your stay in Australia, if you choose to work, you will be entitled to specific rights.
+During your stay in Australia, you will be entitled to specific rights if you choose to work.
 Although your student visa is restricted to a limited number of hours, your job rights as an employee are similar to other workers in Australia.

-You can work up to 40 hours per fortnight, which enables you to earn money and bear study and living expenses.
+You can work up to 40 hours per fortnight, earning money and bearing study and living expenses.

 You are allowed to work unlimited hours during semester breaks.
 Other than the maximum weekly hours of work, you also receive the following entitlements known as the NES (National Employment Standards):